Doctors Nova Scotia Youth Run

 Question 7: How should I wear my race bib?

-Answer: The bib should always be worn on your front and be clearly visible so that we can identify runners in junior high that will be doing two laps.
+Answer: The bib should always be worn on your front and be clearly visible.

-Answer: Course marshals, who will be wearing neon Volunteer t-shirts, are on the entire route.
-There are also Police personnel on motor bikes and bicycles patrolling the course.
+Answer: Course marshals, who will be wearing neon Volunteer t-shirts will be along the entire

-Question 9: Can I wear my ear buds during the race?
+Question 10: Can I wear my ear buds during the run?

-Question 10: Where do I park on race morning?
+Question 11: Where do I park on run morning?

 Question 1: Can I meet my child at the finish line?

-Question 2: How am I going to know where to meet my child after the race?
+Question 2: How am I going to know where to meet my child after the run?

-Question 3: How will I be able to identify a race official if I need information or help?
+Question 3: How will I be able to identify a volunteer if I need information or help?

 Question 4: Will there be food and water available for runners at the finish line?

-Answer: Water and healthy snacks are available to runners inside the pavilion.
+Answer: Water and healthy snacks are available to runners after the run.